Alaska Labor Laws Guide

 - Workers in search of hard rock minerals and placers,

-- Workers engaged in activities for a nonprofit religious, charitable, civic, cemetery, recreational, or educational organization where services are regulated by AS 47.27 (Alaska temporary assistance program), and
+- Workers engaged in activities for a nonprofit religious, charitable, civic, cemetery, recreational, or educational organization where services are regulated by AS 47.27 (Alaska Temporary Assistance Program), and

-- Individuals hired by a nonprofit educational or childcare facility to serve as parents of children that are compensated on a cash basis at an annual rate of no less than $10,000 for an unmarried person or $15,000 for a married couple.
+- Individuals hired by a nonprofit educational or childcare facility to serve as parents of children who are compensated on a cash basis at an annual rate of no less than $10,000 for an unmarried person or $15,000 for a married couple.

 Alaska payment laws